ADUK has a small dedicated team of staff and trustees that work alongside the membership.

 Emily has worked within the charity and education sectors.
 She is passionate about raising awareness of assistance dogs and representing the people who rely on them.
 She is an assistance dog user herself and can often be seen accompanied by her black Labrador named Nieve, who was trained by ADUK member, Medical Detection Dogs.

-Ellie is responsible for developing policy positions and furthering our campaigning aims to advocate for a standards-based approach and raise awareness of highly trained assistance dogs and the legal rights of those who rely on them.
+Ellie is responsible for helping build our policy positions and furthering our campaigning aims to advocate for a standards-based approach and raise awareness of the legal rights of disabled people who rely on highly trained assistance dogs.

 Ellie has extensive experience working alongside policy makers Westminster, in charity policy and in the education sector.